 - Don’t try to impress Selection Committee Members with how much you already know about medicine.

 - Avoid criticizing members of the profession.
 Some candidates argue they want to become doctors, because they think they could do a better job than some professionals they've encountered.
-Perhaps this is true, but it sets a negative tone, and invites a defensive reaction.
+This may be true, but it sets a negative tone, and invites a defensive reaction.

 - Show integrity and consistency.